- Discover souks, tanneries, and artisan workshops in medieval Fes

-Day 7: Aït Benhaddou Kasbah and Tizi n'Tichka Pass
+Day 7: Transfer to Marrakesh via Aït Benhaddou & Tizi n'Tichka Pass

 As you descend the High Atlas, you will notice a dramatic change in the climate and landscape.
-Soon you will be a part of the noise and clamor of Marrakech.
+Soon, you will be a part of the noise and clamor of Marrakesh.
 After a long day on the road, settle into your hotel and spend the rest of the afternoon as you like.
 In the early evening, the main square—and busiest square in all of Africa—Jemaa el-Fna, comes alive with musicians, performers, snake charmers, games, and food stalls, a catch-all of entertainment.
 If you want to enjoy the spectacle from a distance, choose one of the many cafés surrounding the square and enjoy a cup of mint tea and a meal.

-Days 8: Marrakech: Exploring the Red City
+Days 8: Marrakesh: Exploring the Red City

 For a unique way to tour the medina, board a calèche (French for horse-drawn carriage) and begin to adjust to your surroundings.
 Notice the fondouks—medieval inns that provided merchants and travelers with shelter and supplies.
-Today some have been converted into residences or large shopping areas and workshops that you can explore.
+Today, some have been converted into residences or large shopping areas and workshops that you can explore.
 Find your way to the Koutoubia Mosque and take a respite from the heat in its gardens amid fountains and palms.
-Though the mosque cannot be entered by non-muslims, it's worth checking out its 12th-century foundations and minaret.
+Though the mosque cannot be entered by non-Muslims, it's worth checking out its 12th-century foundations and minaret.

-Day 9: Marrakech: Palaces and Souks
+Day 9: Marrakech: Palaces & Souks

-Spend time exploring Dar Di Said Museum (also known as the Museum of Moroccan Arts) to see exhibits of clothing, antiques, jewelry, and beautifully carved Hispano-Moorish decorations.
-Afterwards, indulge your senses as you explore the complicated labyrinth of souks, tucked behind ordinary restaurants and shops.
+Spend time exploring the Dar Di Said Museum (also known as the Museum of Moroccan Arts) to see exhibits of clothing, antiques, jewelry, and beautifully carved Hispano-Moorish decorations.
+Afterward, indulge your senses as you explore the complicated labyrinth of souks tucked behind ordinary restaurants and shops.
 Check out Souk el Attarin, Souk Chouari, and Souk Smata for a selection of spices, woodwork, and babouche (traditional Moroccan slippers).
-Visit Souk des Teinturiers (the dyers’ souk) to see firsthand how leather hides and cloth are dyed.
+Visit Souk des Teinturiers (the dyers souk) to see firsthand how leather hides and cloth are dyed.

-Arrive in the port city of charming Essaouira, a nice contrast to frenetic Marrakech, and spend the rest of the day as you choose.
+Arrive in the port city of charming Essaouira, a nice contrast to frenetic Marrakesh, and spend the rest of the day as you choose.
 Walk the Skala de la Kasbah (the 18th-century seafront ramparts) along the coast.
 Designed by European engineers, old brass canons line the walls and offer viewing access over the Atlantic.
 Explore the UNESCO-protected medina before making your way to the windswept beach.
-Jimi Hendrix fans may want to take a short taxi ride to Diabat at the end of Essaouira's beach where he reportedly spent some time.
+Jimi Hendrix fans may want to take a short taxi ride to Diabat at the end of Essaouira's beach, where he reportedly spent some time.
 Walk back to Essaouira and enjoy a meal of freshly caught seafood.

-Day 11: Return to Marrakech
+Day 11: Return to Marrakesh, Depart